biolink/biolink-model/docs/GeneHasVariantThatContributesToDiseaseAssociation.md

     * Description: A gene that has a role in modeling the disease.
 This may be a model organism ortholog of a known disease gene, or it may be a gene whose mutants recapitulate core features of the disease.
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)
  * [sequence variant qualifier](sequence_variant_qualifier.md)  <sub>OPT</sub>
-    * Description: a qualifier used in an association where the variant
+    * Description: a qualifier used in an association with the variant
     * range: [SequenceVariant](SequenceVariant.md)

 ### Inherited from association: